cotictomaz/CamVid---Semantic-Segmentation/README.md

-# CamVid---Semantic-Segmentation
+# CamVid- Semantic-Segmentation

-Project about semantic segmentation on the CamVid dataset using different models and extensive comparison.
+Project about semantic segmentation on the CamVid dataset using different models and extensive comparison of their performance.